 It is extremely unlikely that any of these tests were effective at determining virginity, no matter how much husbands wanted to know.
 Undoubtedly, some women were successful at keeping their sexual pasts a secret, although perhaps none quite so successful as Alatiel, a character in Boccaccio’s Decameron, who marries the king of Algrave.
 She was able to convince him of her virginity, “despite the fact that eight separate men had made love to her on thousands of different occasions.”

 Kathleen Coyne Kelly is a Professor of English at Northeastern University.
 Her book, Performing Virginity and Testing Chastity in the Middle Ages was published by Routledge in 2000.
-Click here to read an excerpt.
+Click here to buy this book on Amazon.com.

 Top Image: Lovers in Bed – from British Library MS Sloane 2435 f.
 9v